hydrabank/songfish/README.md

 # Songfish

-An open-sourced music-focused bot for Discord, written in Discord.js using Poru for communication
+An open-sourced music-focused bot for Discord, written in Discord.js using Poru (a Lavalink library) for music playback.
+Songfish is the reference implementation for the Fish SDK, a Discord bot framework for

 ## To-do list
 - [x] Basic music playback (play, pause)